 To avoid mounting student loan debt, Steve continued his studies at Naugatuck Valley Community College in Waterbury.
 Though he majored in general studies, he discovered an interest in journalism and broadcasting.
 He even landed an internship at MSNBC when it was located in New Jersey and drove there from Connecticut three times a week.
 A professor at NVCC suggested Steve visit Middlesex Community College in Middletown to consider transferring into their broadcasting program.

-Steve said he met with MxCC professor Rich Lenoce, coordinator of the Digital Media Production programs at the MxCC Center for New Media.
+Steve said he met with Middlesex professor Rich Lenoce, coordinator of the digital media production programs at the Center for New Media.
 “At that moment, I knew Middlesex was perfect,” said Steve.

 As Steve reflected on why he entered a journalism program, he said, “I remember sitting on my couch in the summer of 2006, and there was a war between Israel and Lebanon.
 I remember thinking, all the reporters are talking about is the political problems that led to the fighting.
 But what about the normal people who are living with air raid sirens going off all hours of the day and rockets landing in neighborhoods around the region.
 I knew I wanted to be there and tell those stories.
 That’s when I realized journalism was my passion.”